BioPhoton/ngRe/README.md

-# ReactiveAddons
+# Proposal for a fully reactive architecture in Angular
 ####

-This project is a proposal for a set of basic angular extensions to create a fully reactive application architicture without hacks and workarounds.
+This document is a proposal for a fully reactive architecture in Angular.

-It lists current needs and possible implementations as well as a set of proposed primitive service as glue for a reactive architecture.
+It's main goal is to serve as the glue between your reactive code and the framework.

+Parts of Angular like the `ReactiveFromsModule`, `RouterModule`, `HttpClientModule` ect. are already reactive. for those who prefere imperative code it's little effort to restrict it to a simple subscription.

+On the other hand for those who prefere reactive code it's not that easy.
+A lot of convinenc is missing, and beside the `async` pipe there is pretty much nothing there to take away the manual mapping to observables.
+Furthermore an increasing number of packages start to be fully observable based.
+A very popular and widely used example is `ngRx`.
+It anables us to maintain a global pushbased state management based on observables.

+This creates even more interest and need for reactive primitives like the `aysnc` and other template syntax and decorators.

+Goal would be to **give an overiew** of the needs and a **suggested set of extensions** to make it more convinient to **work in a reactive architecture**.

 ---
 ## Table of content
 ---
-- Requriements
+- Sections Important For Reactive Architecture
   - Observable Component Bindings
     - DomElement
     - WebComponent
     - AngularComponent
-  - Life Cycle Hooks
+  - Observable Life Cycle Hooks
+    - OnChanges
+    - OnInit
+    - DoCheck
+    - AfterContentInit
+    - AfterContentChecked
+    - AfterViewInit
-    -
+    - OnDestroy
 - Suggested Extensions
 ---

-# Requirements
+# Sections Important For Reactive Architecture

-Here we list all requirements to create a fully reactive architecture in angular.
+Here we will try to list all areas in angular where such helper primitives would be needed.
-In the following we list all areas which are considered as important for this goal.
+The first step is to list all possible situations and a very simple solution for a reactive approach.
+Each area may have different requirements to be more convenient to use in an reactive way.

 Every section explains the current _imperative_ aproach as well as the _reactive_ aproach in a simple way.
-This should help to understand the problems and get a good overview of the optios and needs in a reactive architecture in angular.
+This should help to understand the problems and get a good overview of the optios and needs for a reactive architecture in angular.

-Based in the collected inforamtion we can try to use the explored options to create an elegant solution for the eplored needs.
+Based on the collected inforamtion we can try to use the explored options to create an elegant solution for the eplored needs.

 Following topics are documented below:
 - Component Bindings